tomaspavlin/mitm/README.md

 	Entry point to sniffer program.
 - `utils.c`
 	Parsing addresses, converting addresses to string,
+- `rawsock.c`
+	System independent interface for using raw sockets (so they could work with ethernet header as well).
+	Since there are different methods to use raw sockets on each system, it works absolutely different way for each system.
+	For Linux, it uses RAW sockets with AF_PACKET address family, on BSD, there is no AF_PACKET address family, so it uses **BPF** (so no sockets actually).
+- `lib\`
+	A few header files from Linux system, so they could be used for BSD as well.

 For more info, see the comments in the source files.